Best Things to do in Vienna in Winter

 Since Christmas in Vienna is a lot about food, also visit the Naschmarkt, which is a great place to visit in winter.

-Eat your weight in all kinds of specialities (I am not a fan of Austrian cuisine, but I loooove Austrian desserts) and shop for the ones, at home as it is also a good place to do some grocery and gift shopping (if you buy sweets and specialities).
+Eat your weight in all kinds of specialties (I am not a fan of Austrian cuisine, but I loooove Austrian desserts) and shop for the ones, at home as it is also a good place to do some grocery and gift shopping (if you buy sweets and specialties).

 Celebrate New Year´s Eve